rak-n-rok/Krake/docs/dev/scheduling.rst

 ----------

-Stickiness is an extra metric for clusters to make the application "stick" to it by increasing its rank.
+Stickiness is an extra metric for clusters to make the application "stick" to it by increasing its score.
 Stickiness extra metric is defined by its value and configurable weight.
-It represents the cost of migration of an Application, as it is added to the rank of the cluster on which the Application is currently running.
+It represents the cost of migration of an Application, as it is added to the score of the cluster on which the Application is currently running.

-If the value is high, no migration will be performed, as the updated rank of the current cluster of the Application will be too high compared to the rank of the other clusters.
+If the value is high, no migration will be performed, as the updated score of the current cluster of the Application will be too high compared to the score of the other clusters.
-If this value is too low, or if this mechanism was not present, any application could be migrated from just the slightest change in the clusters rank, which could be induced by small changes in the metrics value.
+If this value is too low, or if this mechanism was not present, any application could be migrated from just the slightest change in the clusters score, which could be induced by small changes in the metrics value.
 Thus the stickiness acts as a threshold: the changes in the metrics values has to be higher than this value to trigger a rescheduling.